gearglow/ReptiliaWithATwist/The List.md

 "That's your cue," Crouch announced flatly, handing out the amulets.

-The crowd cheered as the pensieves flickered to life.
+The crowd cheered as the air above the pensieves flickered to life.

 "And there's the signal!
 Please welcome our champions!"